Examplecourt APIexamplecourt.gov ↗

 Courts and Document Categories

-- Build a legal research tool that full-text searches judgments by keyword and filters by date range using
+- Build a legal research tool that lets lawyers search Kenyan precedent by keyword and filter results to a specific date range using

 | Tier | Price | Credits/month | Rate limit |